Pillars of FDU

 The names are forwarded to the Provost hosting the convocation for inclusion in the program and scripts.

 The names are forwarded, along with the nominations, to the Office of Communications for the development of a 100-200 word citation to be read at the convocation.

 Copies of all nominations will be forwarded to the President’s Office to be kept on file, in a confidential manner, for two years.

 Citations are to be reviewed by the awardee prior to the presentation by the respective Provost at the convocation ceremony.
 NOTE: Provost reads citation; President conveys award.

 Recipients are encouraged to make a brief (50 words) statement of acceptance.

 The first official public announcement of the awards is made at convocation.
 A follow-up is done within the context of the convocation story in the internal communications publication (Inside FDU).

-University Relations Office may forward story to individual awardee local newspaper.
+Communications Office may forward story to individual awardee local newspaper.